 It is no secret that rural hospitals have small budgets, and resources for rural hospital marketing are often the first things to go.
 However, keeping your healthcare facility in front of your community and raising awareness of your providers will help improve trust and slow out-migration.
 The key to doing that is working on your marketing strategy – making a plan, knowing your resources, and dedicating the right person for the job.

-SRJEasyHealthcare.com is a membership-based program that takes the stress out of rural healthcare marketing by providing the marketing tools and support you and your team need.
+SRJEasyHealthcare.com is a membership-based program that takes the stress out of rural healthcare marketing by providing the marketing tools and marketing support you and your team need.
 As a member, you have access to powerful marketing tools such as press releases, social media posts, advertising and more so you can spend more time on your other myriad tasks.

 To learn more, check out member benefits or call us at 1-800-411-7401 for a free consultation.